PVPrints/rangefinder/README.md

 ## What is it?

-It's a collection of Arduino code to drive a servo and LEDs for a helmet-mounted rangefinder on prop/cosplay helmets - namely, those replicating the helmet worn by a certain character played by Temeura Morrison in a certain digitally-streamed science fiction television show.
+It's a collection of Arduino code to drive a servo and LEDs for a helmet-mounted rangefinder on prop/cosplay helmets - namely, those replicating the helmet worn by a certain character played by Temuera Morrison in a certain digitally-streamed science fiction television show.

 ## How do I use it?